Steps to Starting the Application Process

 Leave two hours for an interview with us so you have enough time to see everyone you need to see and still get to your next interview on time.

-On a more serious note, you will typically spend 1 to 1.5 hours with us and will probably meet at least four members of our student committee.
-You will also meet our current articling students who can answer your questions and give you their perspective.
+You will typically spend between 1 and 1.5 hours with us and will meet four to six members of our Student Committee.
+You will also be given an opportunity to meet our current articling students who can answer your questions and give you their perspective.